fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-where-to-run.md

 chapter_start: Becoming a JS Developer
 ---

-In order to follow along with this course, you need to know how and where your run your JavaScript code.
+In order to follow along with this course, you need to know how and where you run your JavaScript code.
 You have several options to run your first hello world programming:

 Open your editor and create a file named `index.js`.